danielmusselwhite/HSDeckTrackerOpponentGuesser/Documents/DeveloperDocs.md

 - Perhaps also using this to find best fit deck for players deck to display their best mulligan choices at game start?
 - Currently only supports Standard_Ranked; could be expanded to get the players game mode on game start and modify the API call to pass that in, instead of defaulting to Standard_Ranked
 - Potentially also display the cards which don't match the predicted deck in the decklist, as wwas in the original design
     - Didn't end up being incorporated because I thought it could clutter it too much and wasn#t too useful to display
+- **Instead of defaulting to GOLD for the queries, have it query the Games rank, then query for that rank (maxxing out at gold if user has non-premium account)**

 ## Debugging